pgsbgh/pgsbgh/README.md

 ### Contact me!

-If you have any feedback or if you find any of my work itneresting or just want to contact me please do not hesitate!
+If you have any feedback or if you find any of my work interesting or just want to contact me please do not hesitate!

 <p>
   <a href="https://www.instagram.com/sabbaghpierre/">